taoensso/faraday/README.md

  * **Good performance**.
  * Flexible, high-performance **binary-safe serialization** using [Nippy](https://github.com/ptaoussanis/nippy).

-It's still (very) early days.
-There's a lot of rough edges, but most of them should be relatively superficial and will be ironed out as the lib sees Real-World-Use™.
+It's still early days.
+There's rough edges, but most of them should be relatively superficial and will be ironed out as the lib sees Real-World-Use™.
 Again, since I'm still only evaluating DynamoDB myself: **pull requests, bug reports, and/or suggestions are very, very welcome**!

 ## Getting Started